 All patients receiving general anesthesia during a surgical procedure must also:

 The length of recovery and downtime that is required after a cosmetic procedure will vary between patients and treatment types.
 Recovery will depend largely on the area of the body that is treated, the extent of work that is done, and whether the treatment is non-surgical or requires invasive surgery.
 All patients who have had a non-surgical procedure or a minor surgical procedure will be able to leave the clinic after their treatment.
-Where as, patients receiving more extensive surgical procedures that require general anesthesia can choose to spend their first night after surgery staying in one of the luxurious rooms at the Fairmont Royal York Hotel at no extra charge (The Royal Treatment).
+Where as, patients receiving more extensive surgical procedures that require general anesthesia can choose to spend their first night after surgery staying in one of the luxurious rooms at the Fairmont Royal York Hotel at an additional fee pending availability (The Royal Treatment).
+For BBL patients this is included at no extra charge.
 Extensive surgical procedures normally require several weeks or more of recovery.
 In all cases, patients will be given post-operative or post-treatment guidelines that they must follow during the recovery phase to ensure optimal healing and results.

 Non-surgical procedures, such as the injection of Botox or Dermal Fillers, generally carry a very low risk of minor complications, such as irritation, redness and/or minor bruising, swelling and/or discomfort.
 Some patients are, however, more at risk from severe allergic reactions.
 Cosmetic surgical procedures are associated with the normal risks and complications of any routine surgery, such as adverse effects from general anesthesia, infection and bleeding.
 Different cosmetic procedures are also associated with various special considerations that must be taken into account.